Mental As Anything: 1985–1989: International success

-1990-1993: Side projects and sabbatical
+1990–1993: Side projects and sabbatical

 In 1986 Plaza released a solo single, a cover of the 1960s Unit 4 + 2 song "Concrete and Clay", which was a No. 2 hit; the subsequent solo album, Plaza Suite, also charted.
 In 1991, during his sabbatical from Mental As Anything, Plaza collaborated with former member of Models, James Freud.
 As Beatfish, they released the self-titled album, Beatfish, which was one of the first Australian dance or house flavoured albums.
 Plaza's 1994 album Andy's Chest was composed almost entirely of Lou Reed covers.
 Another collaboration with Freud occurred in 1996 and resulted in the Hawaiian inspired Moondog project, with Plaza appearing on some tracks of the album Postcard from Hawaii.

 Mombassa and O'Doherty formed the duo Reg & Peter/Peter & Reg (they alternated names whenever interviewed) and released a single, "Jean" in March 1991, before adopting the band name Dog Trumpet and releasing the album Two Heads One Brain.
 Studio musicians were Mike Gubb on keyboards (ex-Dynamic Hepnotics, Mental as Anything), John Bliss on drums (ex-The Reels) and Mark Honeybrook on bass guitar.
 Further releases followed with the EPs Kiss a Gun Down in October 1992 and Strange Brew in October 1993.
 After returning to Mental As Anything, they continued with their Dog Trumpet side project and provided three further album releases.

 Mombassa also designed innumerable T-shirts, posters, videos and record covers for Mental As Anything and other bands.
 His most recent album cover is for Public Image Limited's "Greatest Hits So Far".
 Johnny Lydon spied Reg's work on Mambo clothing and sought him out to do their album cover.
 Reg's talents extend to illustrations and writings for, among others, Rolling Stone, Stiletto, RAM, Dolly and FMG.

 Smith performed with his band, Greedy's on the Loose, during 1992 but there was no recorded output, while Twohill returned to art college and finished his degree.
+Around this time he dropped the "Wayne DeLisle" pseudonym, and was billed as David Twohill from the mid-90s forward.